WhaRang/GraphAlgorythms/README.md

 # GraphAlgorythms
-Implementation of list graph representation.
+Implementation of matrix graph and list graph and algorithm for them:

-Contains next algorithms:
+- Kruskal's
 - Prim's
-  - Kruskal's
+- Dijkstra's
-  - Dijkstar's
+- Bellman-Ford's
-  - Bellman-Ford
+Full documentation in SDIZO2 (PL).